Individualized Education Plan (IEP)

 - The length of the service (30 minutes/session from September 1st through June 3rd).

 The above information is only one example of an objective to meet the goal of increasing verbal responses.
 Goals can have more than one objective.
-Parents may wish to review with school staff the curriculum and methods used for their child's education.
+Parents may wish to review the curriculum and methods used for their child's education with school staff.
 This information can be used as a springboard for discussion among IEP team members.

 Connect with Us